Revisiting Flavor Model and Leptogenesis: Introduction

 The connection between flavor models and leptogenesis is particularly intriguing.
 The flavor structure imposed by a discrete symmetry such as $A_4$ constrains the form of the neutrino Yukawa couplings and the Majorana mass matrix of right-handed neutrinos.
 These constraints not only determine the low-energy neutrino observables but also affect the dynamics of leptogenesis, including the CP asymmetry~\cite{Endoh:2002wm,Pascoli:2006ci}.
 Consequently, it becomes possible to establish a direct link between the flavor symmetry breaking pattern and the generation of the baryon asymmetry.

 In this paper, we revisit a supersymmetric flavor model based on the $SU(2)_L \times A_4 \times Z_3 \times U(1)_R$ symmetries, which extends the original AF construction in order to obtain the non-zero reactor angle by introducing flavon and driving superfields responsible for the spontaneous breaking of the flavor symmetry.
 The vacuum alignment of flavon fields is achieved through the minimization of the scalar potential derived from the superpotential.
 This setup leads to specific mass matrices for the charged leptons and neutrinos that are consistent with current experimental data, including the measured values of the mixing angles and mass squared differences.
 We investigate whether the model can simultaneously accommodate successful thermal leptogenesis.
 In particular, we analyze the CP asymmetries generated in the decay of heavy Majorana neutrinos, the resulting lepton asymmetry, and its conversion to the baryon asymmetry through electroweak sphalerons.
 However the CP asymmetry is zero, since the Dirac neutrino mass matrix is simple texture in the leading order for our model.
-Then we consider the next-leading order in Yukawa interactions of the Dirac neutrinos.
+Then we consider the next-to-leading order (NLO) in Yukawa interactions of the Dirac neutrinos.
 We also study the impact of flavor effects and the role of specific vacuum expectation value (VEV) alignments in determining the relevant mass parameters and Yukawa couplings.
 By numerically scanning the parameter space, we identify the regions consistent with both neutrino oscillation data and the observed baryon asymmetry.

 This paper is organized as follows.
 In Section~\ref{sec:Model}, we outline the structure of the model, including the field content, charge assignments, and the construction of the superpotential.
+Section~\ref{sec:Leptogenesis} is devoted to the study of leptogenesis, where we consider the CP asymmetry in our model.
 In Section~\ref{sec:Numerical}, we present the resulting mass matrices and their implications for neutrino phenomenology.
-Section~\ref{sec:Leptogenesis} is devoted to the study of leptogenesis, where we consider the CP asymmetry in our model.
-We summarize our results and conclude in Section~ .
+We summarize our results and conclude in Section~\ref{sec:Summary}.
 The multiplication rule of $A_4$ is included in the Appendix~\ref{sec:multiplication-rule}.